dwestjohn/portfolio/README.md

 ![databaseimg2](https://github.com/dwest85/project_showcase/blob/main/markdown_images/databaseimg2.jpg)

 ###### Description:
-I have sufficient experience with PG-based databases, such as AWS Redshift, as well as SQL Server.
+I have sufficient experience with postgres-based databases, such as AWS Redshift, as well as SQL Server.
 The following picture is an example of Heroku cloud-service connected to AWS.